karrot-dev/35c3-foodsaving-talk/index.md

 # Karrot · Our ideals

-- serve many groups
+- serve many groups in different countries
-- encourage do-ocratic action
+- encourage do-ocratic participation
-- limit abuse through transparency
+- limit abuse

 ???
+"Why is Karrot the way it is?"

 Karrot development is driven by those ideas.

 We want to provide useful software for multiple groups which are different in many ways.
 They have different rules, different language.

-why we don't have admin roles
+We want to encourage participation in groups, from all members.
+Our model for this is "do-ocracy": do something if you think it should be done and be excellent to each other.

+We want to limit abuse, by having transparency as default to enable social control.

 ...